How to Open a German Bank Account

 Most banks’ business comprises more than just current accounts.
 Traditional retail banks have the largest service portfolio (i.e. credits, mortgages, saving accounts, investment banking).
 However, their conditions are not always the best so that it might make sense to search the best provider for each service individually.

+Thanks to a national deposit guarantee, your funds of up to €100,000 are secured at any German bank for the case it goes bust.
+So customers are always on the safe side.
+In general, one can differentiate between retail and online banks.
 Traditional retail banks offer personal service and a dense network of branches but (except of some) they charge monthly fees.
 Online banks miss their own branches but usually offer free accounts with the best performance-ratio.
 All banks nowadays have extensive phone/ online service that is accessible from around the world.
-Thanks to a national deposit guarantee, your funds of up to €100,000 are secured at any German bank for the case it goes bust.
-The most famous banks on the German market are:
+On top there are different criteria for defining the Top 10 banks in Germany, e.g.:

 Sparkasse (Savings Bank)